DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 says Jaap Draaisma.
 ‘Sometimes people accuse me of being too commercial.
 But in the end it is about seizing opportunities while staying true to your principles’.
-The decision to pragmatically engage with the forces of the state, and the market, is seen by many of the former comrades as something close to an act of treason.
+The decision to pragmatically engage with the forces of the state and the market, is seen by many of the former comrades as something close to an act of treason.
 And it is true, many of the more radical aspirations of Urban Resort in regard to building self-organizing communities and establishing an alternative economy,